Tuesday, December 30, 2008

 The implied answer is, of course, God.
 But it's highly unusual to hear animals spoken about in terms of prayer, perhaps even more so in the Bible!

-the human action) is to equate human suffering and animal suffering from God's perspective.
+I do wonder whether the point of ascribing to animals a supposedly human action (perhaps the human action) is to equate human suffering and animal suffering from God's perspective.
 In other words, surely God cares about all His creations.

-On a lighter note, I am reminded of the howling dog in John Steinbeck's
+On a lighter note, I am reminded of the howling dog in John Steinbeck's The Moon is Down:

-down toward one end of the village, among the small houses, a dog complained about the cold and the loneliness.
+Perhaps prayer is more natural than we think?down toward one end of the village, among the small houses, a dog complained about the cold and the loneliness.
 He raised his nose to his god and gave a long and fulsome account of the state of the world as it applied to him.

 Not by bread alone...